jirih/lock-problem/README.md

 ## Example of the problem:
 Can you open the three-digit-lock using these clues?

-682 One digit is right and in its place
+682 One digit is right and in its place<br>
-614 One figit is right but in the wrong place
+614 One figit is right but in the wrong place<br>
-206 Two digits are right but both are in the wrong place 738 All digits are wrong
+206 Two digits are right but both are in the wrong place<br>
+738 All digits are wrong<br>
-380 One digit is right but in the wrong place
+380 One digit is right but in the wrong place<br>

 ## Usage